 - DES syndrome (The medication DES, given to women to prevent miscarriage or premature birth can result in fertility problems for their children.)

-Abnormal cervical mucus can also cause infertility.
+Abnormal cervical mucus can also cause female infertility.
 Abnormal cervical mucus can prevent the sperm from reaching the egg or make it more difficult for the sperm to penetrate the egg.

 How is female infertility diagnosed?